simplygreatwork/heroic/readme.md

 # Demo

-These are [Heroic examples](https://simplygreatwork.github.io/heroic) hosted on GitHub.
+Here are [the examples](https://simplygreatwork.github.io/heroic) hosted on GitHub.

 # Story